-Let’s find out what table saw is the best for your need.
+Let’s find out what table saw is the best for your needs.

 Portable Table Saws

 Portable table saws, although they are portable, come in a wide variety of sizes.
-Not only do they come in different dimensions, the blade size is a consideration that you are going to need to decide on.
-For most applications, a 10 inch blade will be something that will take care of you.
-Sometimes, however, as is the case when you are cutting larger crown molding, you might need a 12 inch blade.
+Not only do they come in different dimensions, but the blade size is also a consideration that you are going to need to decide on.
+For most applications, a 10-inch blade will be something that will take care of you.
+Sometimes, however, as is the case when you are cutting larger crown molding, you might need a 12-inch blade.
 I find that by purchasing a blade that is one size larger than what you think you will need you will generally always be happy with your purchase.

 Contractor Table Saws

 Makita 2705 10-Inch Contractor Table Saw